bertrandong/tp/docs/DeveloperGuide.md

 The `StageCommand` class which extends the `Command` abstract class will be executed by the `LogicManager` which will update the `addressBook` in the `Model`.
 ![StageCommandSequenceDiagram-Model](images/StageCommandSequenceDiagram-Model.png)

-### Known Limitations
-1. As `StringUtil#containsWordIgnoreCase` searches by entire word, searching for `945` in `94567122` for `Phone` will result in false.
-This is also consistent in `Email`.

-2. Only one `PREFIX` can be chosen to filter by.
-Future improvements may include searching from more than one `PREFIX`.
-Example: `find o/19 n/John a/Lorong`.

 ### Completing Order Feature